 Julianna Lindsey, MD MBA FACP

-Dr. Lindsey is Board Certified in Internal Medicine and has actively practiced medicine for over 20 years.
-In addition to clinical work, she has spent the past 15 years serving in executive leadership roles at Fortune level companies.
-During her time in national leadership roles, she experienced the dysfunction of our healthcare (sick-care) system on a large scale and now wishes to serve people by offering a better alternative through personalized care and attention.
+Dr. Lindsey is Board Certified in Internal Medicine* in active practice for over 20 years.
+In addition to clinical work, she has spent the past 15 years serving executive leadership roles at Fortune-level companies.
+During her time in national leadership roles, she experienced the dysfunction of our healthcare (sick-care) system on a large scale and now serves people by offering a superior alternative - through personalized care and attention.

-Dr. Lindsey has additional training and certifications in Anti-Aging and Regenerative Medicine, Functional Medicine, Lifestyle Medicine, BioIdentical hormone optimization, and Peptide therapy.
+Dr. Lindsey has additional training and certifications in Anti-Aging and Regenerative Medicine, Functional and Integrative Medicine, Lifestyle Medicine, BioIdentical hormone optimization, and Peptide therapy.

 Great medical care requires thoughtful focus, caring, and strong relationships.
 Unfortunately, "one-size-fits-all" medicine is the norm rather than exception.
-Having spent her career practicing acute care medicine, she knows many patients are overmedicated- having been given another medication, antibiotic, or steroid whenever seeking care- while their overall health and wellness declines.
+Having spent her career practicing acute care medicine, she knows people are being overmedicated- getting another medication, antibiotic, or steroid whenever seeking care- while their overall health and wellness declines.
 Dr. Lindsey knows there is a better, more natural way to go about living and practicing medicine- a way that does not involve trial-and-error medicine, overtreatment, overtesting, or overprescribing.

 *What is Internal Medicine?
-Internal medicine physicians are trained to treat common general medical conditions in adults while having significant experience in each of the internal medicine subspecialties (such as endocrinology, rheumatology, cardiology, and infectious diseases) and neurology.
-Internists are required to gain adequate experience in psychiatry, dermatology, ophthalmology, office gynecology, otorhinolaryngology, non-operative orthopedics, palliative medicine, sleep medicine, geriatrics, and rehabilitation medicine to comprehensively care for adults.
+Internal medicine physicians are trained to treat common general medical conditions in adults while having significant experience in internal medicine subspecialties (such as endocrinology, rheumatology, cardiology, and infectious diseases) and neurology.
+Internists must gain adequate experience in psychiatry, dermatology, ophthalmology, office gynecology, otorhinolaryngology, non-operative orthopedics, palliative medicine, sleep medicine, geriatrics, and rehabilitation medicine comprehensively care for adults.
 (Info from American College of Physicians website)